nikiizvorski/LocalSDK/README.md

 # Supported Java and Kotlin

-Initialize the SDK in your Application class before calling any other Radar methods.
+Initialize the SDK in your Application class before calling any other methods.
 In onCreate(), call:

 ```
 Local.initialize(publishableKey)